uncenter/wifi-password/README.md

 > People ask you for the Wi-Fi password.
 Answer quickly.

-Get the password of the current or specified WiFi network.
+Get the password of the current or specified WiFi network (macOS only).

 ## Installation